 If you’re looking for a different sort of celebration of family after Thanksgiving, check out this tale!

 Hi all!
-Just a quick note to let any interested readers know that I have become a monthly blogger at Luna Station Quarterly.
+Just a quick note to let any interested readers know that I have become a monthly columnist at Luna Station Quarterly.
 You can check out the introductory column here.
 The column examines the corpus of a different female spec-art creator each month.

 The great thing about Palumbo’s story (well, one of the many great things) is the complexity of the relationships in it.
 “The Pull of the Herd” appears in issue 5 of Anathema, the title of which should already give you a hint about their editorial focus: to provide a home for the “exceptional work of queer people of colour (POC)/Indigenous/Aboriginal creators.”
 And, as a publication which describes art as a bruise, Anathema strikes true with Palumbo’s tale, which is both delicate and painful.
 The latter description also describes the unique beauty of the doefolk, the people to whom our narrator belongs.